seanbutler/wed/README.md

 # wed

+worlds simplest text editor!
+sorry, no.

-worlds simplest text editor! technically? no. it is pretty simple and written in a clear style and using no obscure deep recesses of the POSIX std.
+it is pretty simple though and written in a clear style using no obscure deep recesses of the POSIX std.

-instead we compromise the design to keep the code actually simple. minimal software patterns and engineering.
+- instead we compromise the design to keep the code actually simple.
+- using the most widely used open source libraries.
+- adjusting the design to suit the facilities those libraries offer.

+minimal but clear and simple software patterns.

+**IS THIS THING ON?**
+(yay it works) this readme was written using the editor in this project!